chemfiles/chemfiles.f03/doc/reference.rst

     and ``atom(3)`` and ``atom(4)`` contains invalid indexes.

     :field integer size: The size of this match.
-    :field integer atoms [dimension(4)]: The index of the matched atoms.
+    :field integer atoms(4): The index of the matched atoms.